oseducation/knowledge-graph/CONTRIBUTING.md

 # Contributing Guide #

-Thank you for your interest in contributing to Knowledge Graph.
+Thank you for your interest in contributing to `vitsi.ai`.
 This is a generic guide that details how to contribute in a way that is efficient for everyone.

 ## Reporting Bugs ##